Ada-C18/js-adagrams/comments.md

 # Explanations of Data Structures and Methods Used

 ### line 47
+`Object.freeze(POOL);`
-`Object.freeze(POOL);`: prevents accidental mutation of POOL.
+This prevents accidental mutation of POOL.
 Ultimately, my code didn't generate any errors caused by mutating POOL but I thought that it was prudent to include, just in case, particularly since a project requirement for at least one wave is that the code does not mutate POOL.

 ### lines 51-53
 ```